AtsushiSakai/PythonRobotics/README.md

 ## N joint arm to point control

 N joint arm to a point control simulation.

 This is a interactive simulation.

 You can set the goal position of the end effector with left-click on the ploting area.

 ![3](https://github.com/AtsushiSakai/PythonRobotics/raw/master/ArmNavigation/n_joint_arm_to_point_control/animation.gif)

+In this simulation N = 10, however, you can change it.

 # License